 1 unit above the ground, we should also push it

 1 unit away from the camera.

-The next parts of this tutorial will discuss three shaders I created to solve issues that popped up during development.
+In the next parts we will look into three shaders I created to solve issues that popped up during development.